c3lang/c3-web/src/content/docs/Language Common/defer.md

 fn char[]? file_read(String filename, char[] buffer)
 {
-    // return Excuse if failed to open file
+    // Return an Optional containing a `fault` if
+    // opening the file fails, else continue:
     File file = file::open(filename, "r")!;

-    defer {
+    // Set up how the file will be closed once the scope ends: defer {
         io::printn("File was found, close the file");
         if (catch excuse = file.close())